benwzj/benwzj.github.io/_posts/2024-04-05-server-component.md

 ## FQA

+- How do Server and Client component communicate?
+What kind of protocal? and How?
 - How do React know a component is Server component or Client component?
 - How do Next.js know what codes need to be bundle and send to browser when Client and Server Components are interleaving together?
 - How do React and Next.js connect together?